GOcontroll/GOcontroll-Moduline/ModulineCheatSheet.md

 nmcli dev wifi connect "net name" password "password" -- Connect to a wifi network with the given name and password

+nmcli con mod "con" ipv4.route-metric # -- used to set network priority lowest number is highest priority, needs to be higher than 0 when using

 ### modem manager
-mmcli --list-modems --Show the list of modems to get the modem number
+mmcli --list-modems -- Show the list of modems to get the modem number

-mmcli -K --modem="modemnumber"  --Show the details of this modem
+mmcli -K --modem="modemnumber"  -- Show the details of this modem

 ### display strings as qr codes in the terminal
 qrencode -t ansiutf8 "string" or qrencode -t ansiutf8 < /path/to/file